elixir-lang/elixir-lang.github.com/crash-course.markdown

 ### Function Overloading

 In both Erlang and Elixir, a function is not identified only by its name, but by its name and arity.
-In both examples above, we are defining four different functions (all named `sum`, but with different arity):
+In both examples below, we are defining four different functions (all named `sum`, but with different arity):

 **Erlang**